mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 # Try it out!

-You can play around with the wroking [repl.it](https://replit.com/@mcsee/Wordle-TDD)
+You can play around with the working [repl.it](https://replit.com/@mcsee/Wordle-TDD).

 # Next Steps